CarlKCarlK/anipaint/README.md

 * A folder of cached of edge distances will be placed under the matte folder.
 To get fresh edge distances, delete the cache folder or put the updated mattes in a new folder.
+* You can put more than one "Paint(...).paint()" command in a script to render multiple folders of matte files.
+(Could also write simple Python loop to run on mutiple matte folders.)

 Parameters: